Platinum and Palladium Printing

 Dick Arentz is a professional photographer, and retired University professor, who specializes in the platinum and palladium printing process.
 He has conducted over forty platinum printing workshops and has had over seventy one-man exhibits.
 His work is represented in public and private collections, including the New York and San Francisco Museums of Modern Art.

-Copyright©2009-2024.
+Copyright©2009-2026.
 All Rights Reserved.
-The content of this Platinum & Palladium photography site featuring information on photographic printing processes and palladium printing workshops and photography books is owned exclusively by Dick Arentz [Flagstaff, Arizona].
+The content of this Platinum & Palladium photography site featuring information on photographic printing processes and palladium printing workshops, black/white and color photography, and photography books is owned exclusively by Dick Arentz [Flagstaff, Arizona].
 Use of any of the photos on this photography website is expressly prohibited without direct permission from the photographer.
 Privacy Policy